top of page

 These are the deep and courageous introspections one make about oneself when one is under one’s own SELF-CARE.

 Led by these questions and coming to the inner confidence in the spiritual path, as rightly so, THE path for inner discoveries, one then embarks on the journey of spiritual practice.
+It’s not ordinary path, as you can understand by reading this type of descriptions, and it is indeed the case.

 However, as I write this sequentially as to my liking, you must know that your life, my life, life in general sense, does not unfold sequentially – in order.
 Life is one big ball of chaos.
 Like a ball of treads all jumbled up, the task of finding the ends of the thread can sometimes take hours.
 Nevertheless, the light of knowledge is and should be always preferable over the darkness of ignorance.